-Cannabis can help those with psoriasis and eczema, but what about acne?
+Cannabis can help a lot of conditions: you can find studies about weed for MS or the great results of cannabis when is used for psoriasis and eczema, but what about acne?
 Acne is one of the most common skin conditions in the United States.
 Over 50 million people suffer from uncomfortable breakouts each year.
 With so many people suffering, it’s no wonder why there are so many over-the-counter and prescription solutions out there.
 In this segment of our Skin Deep series, we’ll dive into a crucial question: does cannabis solve acne problems?

 Surprisingly, acne is one of the more controversial skin conditions when it comes to cannabis treatments.
 Some dermatologists, such as Dr Arel Omstad, think that cannabis can actually cause an increase in acne.
 He explains in a Huffington Post interview that THC is known to increase the levels of oils in the skin, so therefore, it’s thought to contribute to acne in certain individuals.
 Dr Omstad’s claim is based on the immediate spike in testosterone levels you experience after consuming a little cannabis.
 More testosterone leads to more oil.
 Omstad explains:

 I have seen acne and hair loss [from cannabis].
 Not a lot, but I’ve seen it. – Omstad